You’ve probably heard about laundry stripping, the once viral cleaning trend that took over social media.

 Take the clothes out, squeeze out as much water as possible and do a rinse cycle (no detergent) in your washing machine.

-You should have cleaner, fresher looking clothes.
-I had clean clothes, my husband said the towels where notably whiter and softer but to me, I didn’t see much of a difference even though I know based on my research that the clothes were certainly stripped.
+You will have cleaner, fresher-looking clothes.
+I had clean clothes, my husband said the towels were notably whiter and softer but to me, I didn’t see much of a difference even though I know based on my research that the clothes were certainly stripped.

 - Don’t strip wash delicate clothes

 - Do check the labels to be sure that the clothing can withstand high temperatures

 - Don’t mix light and coloured clothes when stripping.
 Some dyes might run

 - Do strip your gym clothes once in 5-6 months

 - Don’t expect laundry stripping to bleach your clothes or remove tough stains.
 It may or may not remove stains.

 - Do use Calgon if you can get your hands on it, if not it’s okay to skip

 - Don’t strip dirty laundry.
 Make sure you are stripping clean, freshly laundered clothes